elsaaeid/alx-interview/README.md

 <img src="image.gif" />

-  #### Welcome to common challenges we face in software engineering projects that help us:
+**Welcome to common challenges we face in software engineering projects that help us**:

 <ol>
   <li>